No products in the cart.

 Each kitchen knife is then ready for the final steps, where I etch my maker’s mark onto the blade and sharpen the edge.

 A note on sharpening: I sharpen my blades on Japanese water stones and deburr on a leather strop to ensure an edge that will cleanly slice through paper without tearing and will shave hair from your arm.

 The angle is not as steep as the steel can support and this is to ensure the blade makes it to the customer without any scratches.
 Should you want an even finer edge, know that you can drop the angle down to 9 degrees or so.

 I do my own photography as well and offer this service to other knifemakers.

 Due to international interest in my knives, I’ve improved the boxing of the knives to ensure they travel and arrive in one piece.
 It is something that I’m constantly looking to improve upon, just as is the case with my designs and overall performance.

 Shipping is through tracked courier services.
-I’ll try my best to keep the costs of the shipping down as I’m aware that I does impact the final purchase price quite a lot.
-Still it’s worth the little bit extra to ensure it makes it to the final destination…
+I’ll try my best to keep the costs of the shipping down as I’m aware that it does impact the final purchase price quite a bit.
+Still, it’s worth the little bit extra to ensure it makes it to the final destination…